Modes ~ For the Backup Guitarist

 The melody may use a lot of E notes and often will end on an E note.

-If you want to write the sheet music, you would still use the G scale.
-If you used E Major you would have to use a flat-3, flat-6 and flat-7.
+If you want to write the sheet music, you could still use the G key signature.
+If you used E key signature you would have to use a flat-3, flat-6 and flat-7.

 In Aeolian the i and VII chords are very common but also any of III, iv, v, VI.